Course Descriptions

 Ed.
 609 - PHYSICS I

 Questions on the AP Physics 1 exam probe a student’s understanding of the entire scientific process.
 They don’t just predict an answer, but they must explain the reasoning behind the prediction and discuss how that prediction would change as the conditions of the problem change.
 And they don’t stop there: they describe how they would set up an experiment to verify that prediction, how to analyze the data collected from such an experiment, and how that experiment might turn out.
-In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use in their work.
+In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use.

 The overarching goal of the week will be to communicate and share physics teaching ideas that, while focused on AP Physics 1, can be applied to any level of physics, including conceptual, Regents, AP Physics 1, and AP Physics C. In particular, we will discuss the following:

-- Quantitative use of demonstrations, whenever students can be asked to predict the result of a demonstration, that demonstration has served a purpose beyond simply attention-grabbing.
+- Quantitative use of demonstrations: whenever students can be asked to predict the result of a demonstration, that demonstration has served a purpose beyond simply attention-grabbing.

 - Laboratory activities in the style of AP lab questions.
 We will perform two or three of these.
-We will discuss how to create activities that are not only pedagogically valuable but also directly prepare the students for the types of exam questions they will face.
+We will discuss how to create activities that are not only pedagogically valuable but also directly prepare the students for the exam questions they will face.

 Ed.
 643 - PHYSICS II

-Faculty: Barry Panas (Online - August 7-11)
+Faculty: Barry Panas (August 5-9)

 Questions on the AP Physics 2 exam probe a student’s understanding of the entire scientific process.
 They don’t just predict an answer, but they must explain the reasoning behind the prediction and discuss how that prediction would change as the conditions of the problem change.
 And they don’t stop there: they describe how they would set up an experiment to verify that prediction, how to analyze the data collected from such an experiment, and how that experiment might turn out.
-In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use in their work.
+In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use.

 The overarching goal of the week will be to communicate and share physics teaching ideas that, while focused on AP Physics 2, can be applied to any level of physics, including conceptual, Regents, AP Physics 1, and AP Physics C. In particular, we will discuss the following:

-- Quantitative use of demonstrations, whenever students can be asked to predict the result of a demonstration, that demonstration has served a purpose beyond simply attention-grabbing.
+- Quantitative use of demonstrations: whenever students can be asked to predict the result of a demonstration, that demonstration has served a purpose beyond simply attention-grabbing.

 - Laboratory activities in the style of AP lab questions.
-We will discuss how to create activities that are not only pedagogically valuable but also directly prepare the students for the types of exam questions they will face.
+We will discuss how to create activities that are not only pedagogically valuable but also directly prepare the students for the exam questions they will face.

 Ed.
 620 - PSYCHOLOGY

-Faculty: Jessica Flitter (Online - July 24-27; August 7-10)
+Faculty: Jessica Flitter (July 22-26; August 5-9)

-By attending this institute, you will gain a deeper understanding of the course content, plan the course, teach the course, assess student progress, and engage as a member of the AP Community.
+Faculty: Jessica Flitter M-TH from 8 AM-4:30 PMThis workshop is designed for both new and experienced AP® Psychology instructors and will include a review of course content, planning, and a variety of teacher resources, strategies, and assessments.
+Materials will be presented for the new CED (Course and Examination Description), which will be used for the 2024-25 AP Psychology Exam.By attending this institute, you will gain a deeper understanding of the course content, plan the course, teach the course, and assess student progress.
 Individualized activities will be provided for both new and experienced teachers to navigate through the latest updates in the CED (Course and Examination Description), AP® Audit, and AP® Classroom.
 There will be opportunities to explore how to use instructional planning reports, unit guides, personal progress checks, and the AP question bank.
-New teachers will be provided time to review various syllabi for a semester or year-long course, sequence & pacing, and textbook options.
+New teachers will be provided time to review various syllabi for a semester or year-long course, sequence & pacing, and textbook options.This interactive course will assist teachers in gaining the content and skills to allow for teacher and student success.
+Instructors will be encouraged to ask questions and share ideas.
+It will be a week of professional development focused on building meaningful connections within the AP Community and adding to your “toolbox” of best practices.
+You will be provided with activities and strategies that can be implemented in your classroom immediately.
+Come ready to learn and leave energized to be teaching Psychology! -

 Ed.
 632 – SPANISH LANGUAGE & CULTURE